-Microphones come in various designs, but design is only thing that distinguishes all these microphones.
+Microphones come in various designs, but the design is the only thing that distinguishes all these microphones.
 When they are taken apart, you’d find out that they are designed differently.
 In other words, there’s more to see other than eye-catching and average-looking microphones.

 Choosing a mic is more than about good sound clarity.
 While it matters, the way every mic produces sound is unique.
-For instance, there are mics that have natural sound.
+For instance, there are mics that have natural sounds.
 There are also mics that add warmth to recordings.
 Before heading off to the store, make sure you know what to expect from a microphone.

-Do you use it to pick up voice only or do you want to use it to record instruments as well?
+Do you use it to pick up voice-only or do you want to use it to record instruments as well?

 This is crucial knowing mics work differently.
 Some are designed with low sensitivity, allowing them to focus on certain frequencies.
 Others are designed to pick as many details as possible, resulting in very intricate recordings.
 Such sensitive microphones are commonly used in studios.

 Well, you can also use one for gaming, but don’t forget to level up the soundproofing because this type of mic tends to pick up ambient noise.
 Additionally, mics also vary in accessorizing.
 Some mics come with a scissor arm stand.
-Others have a short base, usually a 3-legged one to provide better stability.
+Others have a short base, usually, a 3-legged one to provide better stability.

 With all differences, it makes sense to take time to select the most fitting mic.
 If you’re wondering about all types of microphones, please read the following information.

 - Microphones (Mics) by Type